The Bare Necessities:

-After releasing my grip on an egoic version of who I thought I was and drinking myself into a pit, mostly documented on my sophomore record Experiencing Turbulence, I found harmony through mindfulness, conscious community, and living a vegan minimalist vanlife.
+After releasing my grip on an egoic version of who I thought I was and drinking myself into a pit, mostly documented on my sophomore record Experiencing Turbulence, I found harmony through mindfulness, conscious community, and living a plant-based minimalist vanlife.
 All of these seeds shifted my direction once more.
 Since I embraced meditative practices, I’ve unleashed a flowing channel of never-ending transmissions.
 Tens of thousands of pages, hundreds of songs, endless reflections (most of them unheard).
 I’m not big into flashing my talent.
 I’m a Full Moon baby Scorpio with a Scorpio Ascending and love my uninterrupted moonlit nights of reflection.
 I’ve been experimenting with tarot and astrology and consider myself a novice-in-training.
 But from what I keep learning, masters are just novices with more experience and the same level of frustration (they just hide it better).